 Whatever type of yeast is in your digestive system, you can kill them naturally with herbs and essential oils.
 You can also help your bowels out by adding probiotics, such as Lactobacillus acidophilus.
-Getting your digestive system microbiota in line is one way you can alleviate your gas and bloating; all the while these helpful bacteria will fight off yeast.
+Getting your digestive system microbiota in line, is one way you can alleviate your gas and bloating; all the while, these helpful bacteria will fight off yeast.
 If you’ve got some time, Candida Hub has information on herbs, essential oils, and probiotics.
-It should prove useful!
+It may prove useful!

 Candida Dieting and Excess Gas

 If you are on an anti-Candida diet, you may be eating increased amounts of fiber rich vegetables.
-The soluble fiber in vegetables is not fully broken down in the stomach and therefore makes its way into the small and large intestines.
+The soluble fiber in vegetables, is not fully broken down in the stomach; and, therefore makes its way into the small and large intestines.
 When there, it is food for bacteria; which produce gas as a by product of their metabolism.
 Your bloating and gas could be a direct result of eating high amounts of soluble fiber.
 There are various products that can help reduce the amount of gas created by the bacteria in your intestines; it may help to try one.
-However, if you suspect that your bloating is caused by Candida, and you do not eat a lot of soluble fiber, Candida may very well be the cause.
+However, if you suspect that your bloating is caused by Candida, and you do not eat a lot of soluble fiber, Candida may be the cause.

-A popular voice in yeast related health issues is Dr. C. Orian Truss.
-Dr. Truss is often quoted by Dr. William Crook in his Yeast Connection series of books.
-Dr. Truss was a forerunner advancing the awareness of Candida induced illness.
+A popular voice, in yeast related health issues, is Dr. C. Orian Truss.
+Dr. Truss was often quoted by Dr. William Crook in his Yeast Connection series of books.
+Dr. Truss was a forerunner, advancing the awareness of Candida induced illness.
 In one of his papers, published in the Journal of Orthomolecular Psychiatry [10.4 (1981): 228-238], he talks about multiple sclerosis (MS) patients who dramatically improved by undergoing anti-Candida therapy.
-One of these women found that after she went on a “carbohydrate binge,” she would develop severe bloating and other digestive problems.
+One of these women, found that after she went on a “carbohydrate binge,” she would develop severe bloating and other digestive problems.
 Dr. Truss relates her story briefly in his paper stating:

 A 31 year-old woman developed MS three years before nystatin was started one year ago.
 She started improving immediately and was asymptomatic by eight months unless, as she says, she would go "on a carbohydrate binge."
 This would induce abdominal bloating, diarrhea, and faint suggestions of tingling in her extremities.

-The researchers found that the digestive symptoms, including excess gas, were ameliorated by taking ParaMicrocidin grapefruit seed extract.
-The quotation below is taken from the study and contains the response of the researchers; their comments are on how effective ParaMicrocidin was at dealing with the patient’s digestive problems.
-Below the quotation is a chart showing how well grapefruit seed extract inhibited the growth of various bacteria and fungi in vitro (in a test tube).
+The researchers found that the digestive symptoms, including excess gas, were ameliorated by taking ParaMicrocidin (possibly a grapefruit seed extract product).
+The quotation below, is taken from the study, and contains the response of the researchers; their comments are on how effective ParaMicrocidin was at dealing with the patient’s digestive problems.
+Below the quotation is a chart showing how well ParaMicrocidin inhibited the growth of various bacteria and fungi in vitro (in a test tube).

 No side-effects were registered during the whole study.
 Clinically, a definite improvement of constipation, flatulence, abdominal discomfort and night rest was noticed after 4 weeks of ParaMicrocidin intake (capsules) in all 15 patients.

+ParaMicrocidin was defined as a citrus seed extract; and, it appears, a more accurate definition, is a grapefruit seed extract product.
 Therefore, taking a natural product like grapefruit seed extract may help reduce your bloating and gas.
 If you are suffering from other digestive maladies, using the natural antimicrobial, grapefruit seed extract, may also help improve those symptoms as well.
 According to the study, ParaMicrocidin was most effective against Candida, Geotrichum sp. and hemolytic E. Coli.
-If your bloating is related to one of these microbes, grapefruit seed extract should help you!
+If your bloating is related to one of these microbes, grapefruit seed extract may help you!

 Fennel for Gas and Bloating